NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Glabrezu.md

     desc: "_[[Spells/Demonic Pact|Abyssal Pact]]_"

   - name: "Captive Rake"
-    desc: "`pf2:1`  **Requirements** A creature is [[Conditions/Grabbed|Grabbed]] in the glabrezu's pincer.\n**Effect** The glabrezu pulls the grabbed creature up to 5 feet closer, then makes two claw Strikes against it.
+    desc: "`pf2:1`  **Requirements** A creature is [[Conditions/Grabbed|Grabbed]] in the glabrezu's pincer.\n* * *\n\n**Effect** The glabrezu pulls the grabbed creature up to 5 feet closer, then makes two claw Strikes against it.
 Those Strikes count as one attack when determining a treachery demon's multiple attack penalty, and the penalty doesn't increase until after both Strikes."

   - name: "Steady Spellcasting"
     desc: "  When a reaction would disrupt a glabrezu's spell, the demon can attempt a DC 15 Flat check check, avoiding the disruption on a success."